EU joins global battle against Trump tariff onslaught - Journal du Cameroun

 The EU on Friday launched its first counteroffensive against Washington’s punishing steel and aluminum tariffs while the US began meetings in Canada with outraged finance ministers from its top trading partners.

-Meanwhile in Washington, Trump floated the possibility of scrapping the 24-year-old North American Free Trade Agreement in favor of separate bilateral deals with Canada and Mexico.
+Meanwhile in Washington, US President Donald Trump floated the possibility of scrapping the 24-year-old North American Free Trade Agreement in favor of separate bilateral deals with Canada and Mexico.

+And in another leg of Trump’s multi-front trade offensive, Commerce Secretary Wilbur Ross arrived in Beijing to continue fraught talks with Chinese officials.
+Trump has vowed to press ahead with tariffs on as much as $50 billion in imports from China.

-Brussels and Ottawa filed legal challenges at the World Trade Organization against Washington’s decision.
-The EU, Canada and Mexico also threatened stiff retaliatory tariffs as they pushed back against President Donald Trump’s multi-front trade offensive.
+Brussels and Ottawa on Friday filed legal challenges at the World Trade Organization against Washington’s decision.
+The EU, Canada and Mexico also threatened stiff retaliatory tariffs as they pushed back against Trump’s moves.

 Canadian Prime Minister Justin Trudeau said Friday he was dumbfounded by Washington’s national security basis for the tariffs, given that US and Canadian troops had fought together in World War II, Afghanistan and elsewhere.